horeca-robot/docs/README.md

 # docs
-All documentation for this product.
+All documentation for this project.